Aldsworth

+Name

+Aldsworth (Aldworth), was recorded in the Domesday Book as Aldesorde, coming from Eald's + worþ, which in Old English means Old Enclosure or Old Farm.

 History

-Aldsworth (Aldworth), was recorded in the Domesday Book as Elleorde, an old English name meaning Old Enclosure or Old Farm with a tenant population of 41.
+At the time of the Domesday book, it had a tenant population of 41.

 Prior to the dissolution of the monasteries, it was held by the Abbey of Gloucester.

 In the 1870s, Aldsworth was described as:

 "A parish in Northleach district, Gloucester; near the river Leach, 10 miles NE of Cirencester r. station.
 It has a post office under Cheltenham.
 Acres, 3,460.
 Real property, £3,107.
 Pop., 430.
 Houses, 82.
 The property is divided among a few.
 The living is a vicarage in the diocese of Gloucester and Bristol.
 Value, £66.
 Patron, Christ's Church, Oxford.
 The church stands on a hill, and commands an extensive view."

 Situated on elevated land just off the B4425, Aldsworth is an unspoilt village located 3 miles from Bibury, 6 and a half miles from Burford and 6 miles from Northleach.
 With an average rainfall of 750mm and a growing season estimated at 250 days a year, the land is of moderate quality for agricultural purposes.
 The Saxons made use of good unenclosed sheep pastures in Aldsworth, from which time the land was cultivated in an open field system until 1973.